marleeeeeey/wofares_game_engine/readme.md

 - Git (to load submodules).
 - Visual Studio Code (recommended for development).
   - Clangd extension (recommended for code analysis).
+- Python and 7zip (for packaging game to achive).

 ### Clone the Repository